--Measure the number of classes to which a class is coupled.

-- -Class A is coupled to class B iff A uses B's methods or instance variables. - -Coupling is calculated by counting the number of distinct non-inheritance related class hierarchies on which a class depends.
+- -Measures the number of classes to which a class is coupled. - -A class A is coupled to class B iff A uses B's methods or instance variables. - -Coupling Is calculated by counting the number of distinct non-inheritance related class hierarchies on which a class depends.